pdenapo/minitube/README.md

+This is a forked repository.
+It adds the debian files for making easy to build de debian package.

 # Minitube
 Minitube is a YouTube desktop application.
 It is written in C++ using the Qt framework.
 Contributing is welcome, especially in the Linux desktop integration area.